 Brushing with the Right Tool

 Our primary defense against shedding is simply brushing, and all you'll need is one tool for the job: an Undercoat Rake.
-Thankfully this amazing tool is a very affordable, and the most effective method of getting deep into their coat and gently brushing away all those trapped hairs.
+Thankfully this amazing tool is very affordable, and the most effective method of getting deep into their coat and gently brushing away all those trapped hairs.

 How to Reduce Shedding with an Undercoat Rake